THE SOVEREIGN CITY

 Inspired by Moore's law, network effects and the growing number of distributed and decentralised informational networks emerging across the globe disrupting the traditional financial system, this project explores how traditional financial institutions located in The City of London might evolve over the coming years in response to the emergence of cryptocurrency and rising distrust amongst the public.

-In an attempt to spatialise the obsolecense of the United Kingdoms oldest bank, and the decentralisation of it's fucntional role from physical branches into digital nodes, the project explores/experiments with different ways of using cryptocurrency data to deconstruct and decentralise the Portland Stone fascade of the building from a singular opaque and obtuse volume which projects power and privacy, into a series of smaller civic spaces which invite the publics curisoity and engagement.
+In an attempt to spatialise the obsolecense of the United Kingdoms oldest bank, and the decentralisation of it's functional role from physical branches into digital nodes, the project explores/experiments with different ways of encoding cryptocurrency data into geometry in order to deconstruct and decentralise the Portland Stone fascade of the building from a singular opaque and obtuse volume which projects power and privacy, into a series of smaller civic spaces which invite the publics curisoity and engagement.

 The end result is civic water garden which serves as a new monument at the entrance to The City, whereby flows of water are activated by international exchange across blockchains.